 2.3.
-Regent Policy R220, Delegation of Responsibilities to the President and Board of Trustees
+Board Policy R220, Delegation of Responsibilities to the President and Board of Trustees

 2.4.
-Regent Policy R315, Service Area Designations and Coordination of Off-Campus Courses and Programs
+Board Policy R315, Service Area Designations and Coordination of Off-Campus Courses and Programs

-R703-3 Regent Review of Property Acquisitions: Except as provided by subsection 703-6, The Board of Regents shall review and consider for approval all institutional requests for real property acquisition that commit institutional funds in excess of $500,000.
+R703-3.
+Board of Higher Education Review of Property Acquisitions: Except as provided by subsection 702-6, The Board of Higher Education shall review and consider for approval all institutional requests for real property acquisition that commit institutional funds in excess of $1,500,000.

 3.1.
-Regent Approval Required for Property Purchased Outside of an Institution’s Service Area: The Board of Regents shall review and consider for approval, regardless of term or purchase price, all institutional requests for real property acquisition that will include instructional space located outside of the service area designated by Regent Policy R315, Service Area Designations and Coordination of Off-Campus Courses and Programs.
+Board of Higher Education Approval Required for Property Purchased Outside of an Institution’s Service Area: The Board of Higher Education shall review and consider for approval, regardless of term or purchase price, all institutional requests for real property acquisition that will include instructional space located outside of the service area designated by Board Policy R315, Service Area Designations and Coordination of Off-Campus Courses and Programs.

 R703-5.
-Property Acquisition Guidelines – When practicable, institutions shall use the following guidelines acquiring property, whether by purchase, exchange or to be accepted as gifts designated for ongoing institutional use, regardless of the location of the property.
-The Board of Regents recognizes that, based on the circumstances of specific properties, some or all of these guidelines may not apply.
+Property Acquisition Guidelines: When practicable, institutions shall use the following guidelines acquiring property, whether by purchase, exchange or to be accepted as gifts designated for ongoing institutional use, regardless of the location of the property.
+The Board of Higher Education recognizes that, based on the circumstances of specific properties, some or all of these guidelines may not apply.

 5.2.
-Phase I Environmental Assessment or Greater – A Phase I or greater Environmental Assessment may be required by the Regents prior to purchase, exchange, or acceptance of a gifted property when there are questions about the possibility of environmental issues that would materially affect the use of the property.
+Phase I Environmental Assessment or Greater: A Phase I or greater Environmental Assessment may be required by the Board prior to purchase, exchange, or acceptance of a gifted property when there are questions about the possibility of environmental issues that would materially affect the use of the property.

 5.5.
-Past Maintenance and Operational Expenses – Where possible, past maintenance and operational expense histories should be obtained.<?p>
+Past Maintenance and Operational Expenses: Where possible, past maintenance and operational expense histories should be obtained.

 R703-6.
-Delegation of Authority to Approve the Acquisition of Real Property: The State Board of Regents delegates the authority to acquire real property in the following limited circumstances:
+Delegation of Authority to Approve the Acquisition of Real Property: The Board of Higher Education delegates the authority to acquire real property in the following limited circumstances:

 6.2.
 Acquisitions with Endowment or Foundational Funds: Institutional Boards of Trustees may approve the acquisition of real property purchased with endowment funds or funds from independent foundations regardless of cost or location.